DXVM-TV

-DXVM-TV (TV-33) was a television station in Cagayan de Oro, Philippines. analog channel of Broadcast Enterprises and Affiliated Media, Inc..
-Its studios and transmitter are located at A. Velez., Cagayan de Oro City, Misamis Oriental Province.
+DXVM-TV was a television station in Cagayan de Oro, Philippines. analog channel of Broadcast Enterprises and Affiliated Media, Inc..
+Its transmitter located at VIP Hotel, Don Apolinar Velez St., Cagayan de Oro.
 This was also the former relay station of RMN in Cagayan de Oro from 1995 to 2003 in returned from 2011 to 2016.

 History

 RMN-TV Channel 8 was the first TV station of Radio Mindanao Network.
 It was launched on August 28, 1991, thirty-nine years after it start, RMN was now venturing into television.
 And also RMN finally granted a permit to broadcast on UHF 31 in Metro Manila.
 This station was planned on the same year but it was launched in 1992 together with BEAM Channel 31 in Metro Manila.
 It was started as Cinema Television (or CTV-31) in 1992.
 It was also the first UHF station to be inspired by a movie television.
 And on year 1997, it had its broadcast rights form E!, an American-cable network channel that features fashion and lifestyle show, which is lately known as E!
 Philippines.
 But in the year 2003 RMN decided to cancel its operation to TV network, citing financial constraints and poor ratings.